amirrajan/survivingtheappstore/manuscript/developer-logs.md

 If you want to make an Html and Javascript game, take a look at Pixi.js.
 It's my go to game engine for web games.

-Also, Happy Birthday to me... you can buy yourself A Dark Room, The Ensign, and A Noble Circle as a birthday gift to me :-D
+Also, August 25th is my birthday... you can buy yourself A Dark Room, The Ensign, and A Noble Circle as a birthday gift to me :-D

 More metrics on A Dark Room.